pivotal-cf/docs-phd-ds/data_service.md

 <a id="create-cluster"></a>
 #Using a Pivotal HD Service Instance

-You use either the Pivotal CF Developer Console or the Pivotal CF command line interface to create Pivotal HD Service Instances.
+You use either the PCF Apps Manager or the PCF command line interface to create Pivotal HD Service Instances.

-##Pivotal CF Developer Console
+##Apps Manager

-To create an instance of a Pivotal HD Service Plan using the Pivotal CF Developer Console:
+To create an instance of a Pivotal HD Service Plan using the Apps Manager:

-1. Log in to the **Pivotal CF Developer Console**.
+1. Log in to the **Apps Manager**.

 2. Select your Org from the drop-down list on the left.

 3. Select **Marketplace** from the left navigation menu.

 	The **Services Marketplace** displays.